The Ghost of Tom Joad: Track listing

-Unreleased outtakes
+Outtakes

-Twelve of the 22 songs recorded during the album's sessions made the final cut while "Dead Man Walkin'" was released on the soundtrack for the movie Dead Man Walking and later on The Essential Bruce Springsteen and "Brothers Under the Bridge" was released on Tracks.
+Twelve of the songs recorded during the album's sessions made the final cut while "Dead Man Walkin'" was released on the soundtrack for the movie Dead Man Walking and later on The Essential Bruce Springsteen and "Brothers Under the Bridge" was released on Tracks.

 A number of songs recorded during these sessions were released as part of 2025's Tracks II: The Lost Albums.
 These included the 'lost album' "Somewhere North of Nashville", revealed to have been recorded at the same time as 'The Ghost of Tom Joad', including previously known tracks such as 'Tiger Rose'.
 The collection also includes songs like "The Little Things", known to have been recorded again for 'Joad'.

 Others such as "Idiot's Delight" and "I'm Not Sleeping" were also performed live and along with "1945" and "Cheap Motel" were co-written with Joe Grushecky, who recorded the four songs for his 1997 album Coming Home.